 Category #1.

-What you’re likely to find is that most life insurance companies aren’t really going to use one’s previous Wolff-Parkinson-White Pattern diagnosis as a reason to discriminate against someone, which is “why” some folks may be able to qualify for a Preferred rate in spite of this diagnosis.
+In cases like these, what you’re likely to find is that most life insurance companies aren’t really going to use one’s previous Wolff-Parkinson-White Pattern diagnosis as a reason to discriminate against someone, which is “why” some folks may be able to qualify for a Preferred rate despite this diagnosis.

 Category #2.

-What you’ll commonly find is that individuals may still be able to qualify for a traditional life insurance policy only now they’ll only be able to qualify for a “Substandard” or Table rate.
-Usually ranging somewhere around Table A-D.
+In cases like these, you’ll commonly find that individuals may still qualify for a traditional life insurance policy, but now they can only qualify for a “Substandard” or Table rate.
+They are usually ranging somewhere around Table A-D.

 Table rates…